 The following are some of the most highly-rated longboard brands for LDP:

-UDPATE: I’ve recently discovered the Loaded Omakase, a compact and super-wide (33.5″ x 10″) bamboo & fiberglass cruiser with great LDP potential.
-Though not a drop deck, its topmount plaform is surprisingly low riding due to the comfortable elliptic concave.
-The 50º Paris V3 trucks ride as low as a 43º.
-The wide deck is very stable for hard pushing, the uplifted rails make pumping a breeze, and the 75mm In-Heat wheels provide high-speed roll and strong grip.
-Read my full review of the Omakase before you choose your LDP setup.
+HEADS UP!
+I love my Loaded Omakase for LDP.
+It’s a compact and super-wide (33.5″ x 10″) bamboo & fiberglass cruiser with good LDP potential.
+Though not a drop deck, its topmount plaform is relatively low riding due to the elliptical concave.
+The 50º Paris V3 trucks are quite short and feel like 43º.
+The wide deck is super stable for hard pushing, the uplifted rails make pumping a breeze.
+The 75mm In-Heat wheels have high-speed roll and strong grip.
+Check out my review before you choose your LDP setup.

 Many big dogs in the LDP scene Like the 33″ Pantheon Trip because it’s quite small, low riding, and has a deep platform drop.
 It has many performance records under its belt.